Photo courtesy of Rights and Democracy NH. Credit: Isaac Grimm

-H.E.A.L Together is led by Senior Fellow and longtime organizer James Haslam.
+H.E.A.L Together is led by Senior Fellow and longtime organizer James Haslam (he/his).
 James has extensive experience organizing in rural communities, having built two movement organizations (the Vermont Workers’ Center and Rights and Democracy) in the northern New England area over the last 21 years.

 Asma Elhuni (she/her) is H.E.A.L.
 Together’s National Lead Organizer.
 Asma Elhuni is a proud Muslim African Arab immigrant who was born in Libya and came to the US as a child.
 She has spent her career organizing around issues of immigrant rights, racial justice, economic justice, educational justice and fighting xenophobia, Islamophobia and state sanctioned violence.
 Before joining Race Forward, Asma served as the Movement Politics Director for Rights & Democracy (RAD) New Hampshire.
 She also helped launch H.E.A.L.
 Together (Honest Education, Action & Leadership initiative in New Hampshire.

 Ana Mercado (she/they) leads all aspects of student organizing for H.E.A.L.
 Together.
 Ana brings over 15 years of experience working with young people for racial justice.
 Her organizing is deeply influenced by her formative experiences as a popular educator connecting with immigrant movement-builders in the Southeast United States through the Highlander Center.